Factorization, Supersymmetry, Coherent States and Classical Trajectories: Our Approach

 The double summation can be rewritten as a power series in the time parameter

 with

 Explicitly, we can write

-Eq.\eqref{eq28} is written with the fact the quantity $_S \langle \psi \lvert \psi \rangle_S$ is an unessential constant which is usually fixed to unity.\\ One can consider that Eq.\eqref{eq28} and Eq.\eqref{eq29} gives the answer to our question about the mean value of the position operator in this context.
-For any practical case, one has to compute the integrals of Eq.\eqref{eq27} and makes the appropriate summation.\\ At this point one has to point technical difficulties.
-The first one is that the recursion relations of Eq.\eqref{eq22} can quickly leads to large formulas even for simple superpotentials.
-The second one is that it is not always possible to have an analytical expression for the integrals appearing in Eq.\eqref{eq27}.
-Third, one has to be careful about the order at which one can stop to in the series Eq.\eqref{eq28} to obtain a reliable estimate.\\
+The equation \eqref{eq28} is written with the fact that the quantity $\langle \psi_{S ,t} \vert \psi_{S ,t}\rangle$ is an unessential constant which is usually fixed to unity.\\ One can consider that \eqref{eq28} and \eqref{eq29} gives the answer to our question about the mean value of the position operator in this context.
+For any practical case, one has to compute the integrals of \eqref{eq27} and make the appropriate summation.\\ One has to point out technical difficulties.
+The first one is that the recursion relations of \eqref{eq22} can quickly lead to large formulas even for simple superpotentials.
+The second one is that it is not always possible to have an analytical expression for the integrals appearing in \eqref{eq27}.
+Third, one has to be careful about the order at which one can stop in the series given by \eqref{eq28} to obtain a reliable estimate.

 To test our approach, we first used it on the harmonic oscillator.
 The results are good and reproduce some important characteristics of the coherent states as known in the literature \cite{Art01-05}.
 The solution to the classical equation of motion is given by